httpie/cli/docs/README.md

 In addition to crafting structured [JSON](#json) and [forms](#forms) requests with the [request items](#request-items) syntax, you can provide a raw request body that will be sent without further processing.
 These two approaches for specifying request data (i.e., structured and raw) cannot be combined.

-There’re three methods for passing raw request data: piping via `stdin`, `--raw='data'`, and `@/file/path`.
+There are three methods for passing raw request data: piping via `stdin`, `--raw='data'`, and `@/file/path`.

 ### Redirected Input